xionche/xionche/README.md

 - 👋 Hello.
-This is @xionche, a master students, and my friend call me chen.
+This is @xionche, a master students, and my friends call me chen.
 - 🌱 I’m currently learning CSEM geophysics forward stimulation in frequency domain.

 <!---